Drunk Driving Defense Lawyers and Attorneys in Birmingham, Alabama

 When do I need a DUI attorney?

 You should ask to speak to a drunk driving defense lawyer as soon as you’ve been stopped under suspicion of drunk driving.
 Assert your right to remain silent and contact a DUI defense attorney as soon as you are permitted to do so.

-Who is the best DUI attorney in Birmingham, Alabama?
+Who are the best DUI attorneys in Birmingham, Alabama?

 Shockley & Ransom: Attorneys at Law have worked in the legal field for over twenty years.
 Our team can review your police report and reasoning for your stop.
 As a former prosecutor, we understand the law from diverse angles and have an understanding of the stakeholders involved.

 Do I need a DUI lawyer for a first-time Drunk Driving offense?

 You should speak to a DUI lawyer if this is your first-time offense.
 A DUI conviction can result in serious penalties.
 Shockley & Ransom: Attorneys at Law can help.
 A DUI defense attorney can often save your license, and prevent a life altering DUI conviction.